nsccs/club_website/CONTRIBUTING.md

 #### Find Something to Work On
 Navigate to the `Issues` tab and use the filters to see open issues.
 Take note of the `good first issue` and `help wanted` labels.
+If you decide to start working on an issue, make sure write a comment to let others know!

-Remember to pull the most recent work from the upstream beta branch before starting your work!
+Also, remember to pull the most recent work from the upstream beta branch before starting your work!

 ```sh
 git pull upstream beta